ljuanto/docs/docs/crust/storage.md

 ### historySlotDepth(): `ReportSlot`
 - **interface**: `api.query.swork.historySlotDepth`
+- **summary**:   The depth of the history of the ReportedInSlot

 ### identities(`AccountId`): `Option<Identity>`
 - **interface**: `api.query.swork.identities`
-- **summary**:   The bond relationship between AccountId <-> Identity
+- **summary**:   The identity information for each sworker member, which contains the anchor, punishment deadline and group information.

 ### pubKeys(`SworkerPubKey`): `PKInfo`
 - **interface**: `api.query.swork.pubKeys`
-- **summary**:   The sWorker information, mapping from sWorker public key to an optional pubkey information
+- **summary**:   The pub key information, mapping from sWorker public key to an pubkey information, including the sworker enclave code and option anchor.

 ### reportedFilesSize(): `u128`
 - **interface**: `api.query.swork.reportedFilesSize`
-- **summary**:   The total reported files workload, used for calculating total_capacity for market module default is 0
+- **summary**:   The total reported files workload, used for calculating total_capacity for market module The default value is 0.

 ### reportedInSlot(`SworkerAnchor, ReportSlot`): `bool`
 - **interface**: `api.query.swork.reportedInSlot`
-- **summary**:   Recording whether the validator reported works of each era We leave it keep all era's report info cause B-tree won't build index on key2(ReportSlot) value represent if reported in this slot TODO: reverse the keys when we launch mainnet
+- **summary**:   Recording whether the validator reported works of each report slot.
+We keep the last "HistorySlotDepth" length data cause B-tree won't build index on key2(ReportSlot).
+The value represent if reported in this slot

 ### used(): `u128`
 - **interface**: `api.query.swork.used`
-- **summary**:   The used workload, used for calculating stake limit in the end of era default is 0
+- **summary**:   The used workload, used for calculating stake limit in the end of each report slot.
+The default value is 0.

 ### workReports(`SworkerAnchor`): `Option<WorkReport>`
 - **interface**: `api.query.swork.workReports`
-- **summary**:   Node's work report, mapping from sWorker anchor to an optional work report WorkReport only been replaced, it won't get removed cause we need to check the status transition from off-chain sWorker
+- **summary**:   Node's work report, mapping from sWorker anchor to an optional work report.
+WorkReport only been replaced, it won't get removed cause we need to check the status transition from off-chain sWorker

 ___